SJA-Pathway/WebPath/README.md

 <div align="center">

+---

-WebPath is a open-source platform, that provides a **structured, community-driven interactive roadmap** for learning web development.
+WebPath is a open-source platform, that provides a **community-driven interactive roadmap** for learning web development.

 Pick a path, learn at your own pace, and contribute your own educational content along the way to improve the platform for others.